Parahollardia: Characteristics

 Parahollardia spikefishes have rather deep, slightly compressed bodies with small mouths that open to the front and a short snout.
-There are 2 series of conical teeth on each jaw with between 1 and 10, typically 2 to 4, irregularly positioned teeth outside of the outer row.
+There are two series of conical teeth on each jaw with between one and ten, typically two to four, irregularly positioned teeth outside of the outer row.
 The dorsal fin typically has its origin immediately to the rear of the gill opening's top corner.
-It is supported by six spines, the first being long and robust, and these decrease in size towards the rear and the spines can be locked upright the soft rays are branched.
-There is a single large lockable spine in the pelvic fin too.
+It is supported by six spines, the first being long and robust, and these decrease in size towards the rear.
+The spines can be locked upright and the soft rays are branched.
+There is a single large lockable spine in the pelvic fin as well.
 The lower surface of the scale-covered part of the pelvis is rounded.
 These fishes have thick, rough skin which is covered in many small scales, each one with tiny spines on it.
 These are small fishes with maximum published lengths of 20 cm total length for P. lineata.

 Distribution and habitat

-Parahollardia spikefishes are found in the Western Atlantic Ocean off the southeastern United States, in the Gulf of Mexico and the Caribbean Sea.
-P. lineata is found at depths between 119 and 396 m over soft substrates close to the edge of the continetal shelf and along the continental slope.
+Parahollardia spikefishes are found in the Western Atlantic Ocean off the southeastern United States, the Gulf of Mexico and the Caribbean Sea.
+P. lineata is found at depths between 119 and 396 m over soft substrates close to the edge of the continental shelf and along the continental slope.